Kaosc/Instagram-tool/README.md

 Quality

-- Don't expect too much from picture quality but it's better then worst
+- Don't expect too much from picture quality but it's better then worst.

 ------------------------